 Now that we know everything that can go wrong with an unfit blurb, let’s focus on key elements that will help give your blurb the ultimate makeover: opening statements, gripping adjectives and engaging twists.

 I also have a list of good and bad blurbs, because there’s nothing better than learning from example, so let’s see how authors do it.

 The sentence trio for maximum impact

 “She’s a former thief.
 He’s an enslaved werewolf.
 Together, they will change everything.” – Necessary Magic, Val St. Crowe

 “Four elite fae warriors.
 One mortal female.
 A magical bond they can’t allow—or resist.” – Power of Five: Reverse Harem Fantasy, Alex Lidell

 “An invisible girl.
 A missing mage.
 A world in need…” – The Mage and the Magpie: Magemother Book 1, Austin J. Bailey

 Before jumping into the blurb, a lot of authors count on the sentence trio to create impact and generate interest for their target readers.
-It’s a recipe for creating suspense while revealing the main characters or conflict.
+The how-to of writing the perfect blurb for your book or novel is a cocktail of creating suspense while revealing the main characters or conflict.